 A complete picture of your health is important to providing quality medical care.
-Dartmouth-Hitchcock understands your medical care may be managed by both Dartmouth-Hitchcock and non-Dartmouth-Hitchcock healthcare teams.
-Your Dartmouth-Hitchcock providers believe that timely access to all your health information will improve the quality of care you receive.
+We understand that your medical care may be managed by both members of the Dartmouth-Hitchcock ACE and health care teams outside of the Dartmouth-Hitchcock ACE.
+We believe that timely access to all your health information will improve the quality of care you receive.

 As part of your care and treatment, we may transmit PHI through a health information exchange to other health care providers involved in your care.
 The New Hampshire Health Information Organization (NHHIO) is a New Hampshire non-profit organization that has been authorized to operate a New Hampshire statewide electronic health information network to share patient health information between health care providers in a timely, secure, and confidential manner.